Christian Kane: Music

-The band consists of Kane (lead vocals, guitar), Carlson (rhythm guitar, backing vocals), Jason Southard (lead guitar), Will Amend (bass guitar), and Ryan Baker (drums) and is signed to independent record label Bigger Picture Music Group.
+The band consists of Kane (lead vocals, guitar), Steve Carlson (rhythm guitar, backing vocals), Jason Southard (lead guitar), Will Amend (bass guitar), and Ryan Baker (drums) and is signed to independent record label Bigger Picture Music Group.
 Their label debut, The House Rules, was released on December 7, 2010.
 It debuted at no. 1 on the Billboard Heatseekers album chart and no. 25 on the Country Albums chart.
 The album was produced by Bob Ezrin and Jimmie Lee Sloas.